 The Gawain Poet’s achievement in describing the hunt is to create a magnificent counterbalance with goings on at Hautdesert.
 He takes us through woods, marsh, rocks and thickets.
 He explores the emotions of exhilaration, fear, brutality and triumph.
 He then lifts us from these events into the softness of the seductive hunt going on in the castle and plays with our own emotions as we worry for Gawain and whether his own life will be sniffed out in that strange, magic land high in the Staffordshire Roaches some six centuries ago.

 The images in this article are taken from the linocut illustrations which will be a major feature of this new translation and telling of Sir Gawain and the Green Knight.
-At the time of writing, the book is 85% funded; if you would like to see it published, please do pledge your support or, if you have already done so, please do forward this update to others you know who will be interested.
-There are some great pledge rewards too - one of which includes the ORIGINAL full linocut print featuring the Boar Hunt (only one available), which will be framed and signed by Michael Smith, the translator and illustrator of this fabulous new telling.
+At the time of writing, the book is 85% funded (now at 124%); if you have not pledged and would like to pre-order your own unique collector's first edition, please do pledge your support or, if you have already done so, please do forward this update to others you know who will be interested.